New to Facebook analytics? Or maybe you’ve started using it but haven’t yet unlocked its full potential?

 Best posting time is an important Facebook analytics insight.

-Since your content already needs to make the difference in order to stop users from scrolling and interact with your posts, you should at least give it a head start by posting at optimal hours.
+Since your content already needs to make the difference in order to stop users from scrolling and interacting with your posts, you should at least give it a head start by posting at optimal hours.

 While the overall best time to post on Facebook is somewhere around 10.00 a.m. and 06.00 p.m, testing and improving your posting hour according to the results you get is mandatory.